English language in England: South West England

 The West Country dialects and accents are the English dialects and accents used by much of the indigenous population of South West England, the area popularly known as the West Country.

 This region encompasses Bristol, Cornwall, Devon, Dorset and Somerset, while Gloucestershire, Herefordshire and Wiltshire are usually also included, although the northern and eastern boundaries of the area are hard to define and sometimes even wider areas are encompassed.
 The West Country accent is said to reflect the pronunciation of the Anglo-Saxons far better than other modern English Dialects.

 In the nearby counties of Berkshire, Oxfordshire, Hampshire and the Isle of Wight, it was possible to encounter comparable accents and, indeed, distinct local dialects until perhaps the 1960s.
 There is now limited use of such dialects amongst older people in local areas.
 Although natives of such locations, especially in western parts, can still have West Country influences in their speech, the increased mobility and urbanisation of the population have meant that local Berkshire, Oxfordshire, Hampshire and Isle of Wight dialects (as opposed to accents) are today essentially extinct.

 Academically the regional variations are considered to be dialectal forms.
 The Survey of English Dialects captured manners of speech across the West Country that were just as different from Standard English as anything from the far North.
 Close proximity has completely different languages such as Cornish, which is a Celtic language related to Welsh, and more closely to Breton.
 The Cornish dialect of English spoken in Cornwall by Cornish people is to some extent influenced by Cornish grammar, and often includes words derived from the language.

 Norfolk

 The Norfolk dialect is spoken in the traditional county of Norfolk and areas of north Suffolk.
-Famous speakers include Keith Skipper.

 The group FOND (Friends of Norfolk Dialect) was formed to record the county's dialect and to provide advice for TV companies using the dialect in productions.

 East Anglian dialect is also spoken in areas of Cambridgeshire.
 It is characterised by the use of [ei] for /iː/ in FLEECE words.